nfonseca/cka-example-environments/README.md

 ## setup and run
-You will start a two node cluster on your machine, one master and one worker.
+You will start a 4 node cluster on your machine, one master and 3 worker nodes.
 For this you need to install VirtualBox and vagrant, then:

 ```